Key Takeaway

 Brotherhood in motorcycle culture does not end when someone dies.
 It moves to the skin.

-These tattoos connect to a broader tradition.
-Memorial rides — sometimes hundreds of motorcycles riding in formation — happen alongside roadside shrines where helmets, patches, and flowers mark the spot where a rider fell.
-The tattoo is the private version of that public tribute.
-It stays with you long after the shrine weathers away.
+Rider memorials work on two scales.
+Memorial rides — routinely more than a hundred motorcycles in formation — run alongside roadside shrines where helmets and flowers mark the spot where a rider fell.
+The tattoo is the private version of that public tribute, and it is the version that outlasts the shrine.

 Where You Ink It Matters